largehadroncollider/lhcSiteSource/content/meshtastic.md

 #### Disable Telemetry

 Some nodes have integrated sensors, and Meshtastic broadcasts this info to the mesh.
 This can be a burden on the network, so you can disable this in the Telemetry section of the settings.

-## Add the LHC channel to your node

-Since most people will be in the default channel, it may be a little chaotic.
-You can add a secondary channel to your node.

-The parameters are:

-- Channel Name: `lhc`
-- Pre-shared Key: `xJZfETN/8tVWLmMjxRCFZQ==`
-- Role: `Secondary`